 Mash Bill Percentages: Undisclosed proportions of 95% Rye, 5% Barley and 80% Rye, 20% Malted Rye

-Further identification: Act 10 Scene 'X' is a limited yearly release of High West Rendezvous Rye finished in French oak port barrels; this release in particular is the 2022 edition where Scene 1 was bottled on day 1 of bottling and Scene 2 on day 2
+Further identification: A Midwinter Night's Dram & its 'Acts' are a limited yearly release of High West Rendezvous Rye finished in French oak port barrels; this release in particular is the 2022 edition where Scene 1 was bottled on day 1 of bottling and Scene 2 on day 2

 Act 10 - Scene 2